archphy/nummpy/README.md

-nummpy (NUMerical Methods Python library) supplies a narrow range of numerical methods and auxiliary functions.
+nummpy (NUMerical Methods Python library) provides a narrow range of numerical methods and auxiliary functions.
 It has a syntax similar to numpy's one.
 It is not intended to replace existing libraries - numpy and scipy are faster, have more features and are more robust.
 This is a personal project maintained as a hobby.
 It comes with ABSOLUTELY NO WARRANTY.

 For help, use help(method).